ursiform/bear/README.md

 type HandlerFunc func(http.ResponseWriter, *http.Request, *Context)
 ```

-HandlerFunc is similar to net/http HandlerFunc, except it requires an extra
+HandlerFunc is similar to `http.HandlerFunc`, except it requires an extra
-argument for the Context of a request
+argument for the `Context` of a request

 #### type Mux